wwwx3/wwwx3/README.md

 ## About me
 I’m Chatnatda Ovatanupat (Winnie). <br>
-I believe engineering is not just about writing code or building machines, it is about understanding people, their problems, and designing systems that can truly help.
+I believe engineering is not just about writing code or building machines.
+It is about understanding people, their problems, and designing systems that can truly help.
 My interest in technology grew from curiosity, but it became a purpose when I started working on real-world problems in healthcare, robotics, and environmental sustainability.

 Through projects like KNEEDEE (AI for knee health), autonomous agricultural robotics, and data-driven applications for public health, I have learned how engineering can be used as a tool for care, whether that means supporting doctors, reducing pollution, or improving everyday life.
 I enjoy working through challenges and real users, because that is where meaningful innovation happens.